3D-Generalist: Self-Improving Vision-Language-Action Models for Crafting 3D Worlds: Experiments

 To answer \textbf{(c)} quantitatively, we ran the experiment on 15 different ``receptacle assets'' split equally into three categories: small tables (nightstand, student desk, bar, side table, foyer table), large tables (coffee table, glass coffee table, kitchen countertop, metal table, office desk), and multi-level assets (bookshelf - open back, bookshelf - closed back, pantry shelf, work shelf, warehouse shelf).
 After finishing placement, we render from four equally spaced camera positions around the object and report the maximum CLIP similarity score between the rendered image and the input text prompt.
 For \textit{\modulec}, we set the maximum number of successful asset placements to 10.

-We further discuss and show qualitative example of the importance of leveraging the semantic knowledge in the VLM (i.e., Molmo) to predict asset placement in the supplementary material.

-ProcTHOR~\cite{deitke2022} also has a method to place small objects on surfaces of ``receptacle objects".
-However, rather than being placed according to a natural language prompt, objects are placed based on the frequency that a given object type appears on the receptacle in the hand-modeled AI2thor and RoboTHOR datasets.
-Thus, we opt to compare with a baseline inspired by ARCHITECT's~\cite{wang2024architectgeneratingvividinteractive} small object placement that uses an inpainting model.
-Please find the details of our implementation in the supplementary material.
-After placing the objects, all methods are evaluated with the same CLIP similarity score.

 Across the 15 test cases, the base receptacle objects (without any other objects) have an average CLIP score of 0.264.
 The baseline method produces composed assets with an average CLIP score of $0.269 \pm 0.001$, and our \textit{\modulec} produces an average score of \boldmath{\textbf{$0.282 \pm 0.001$}} , demonstrating the ability to place assets on ``receptacle assets'' in a prompt-aligned and physically plausible way~\footnote{During our evaluation process, an asset can only be placed if the resulting scene is physically plausible (i.e., no mesh collision).} Qualitatively, we observe that the baseline inpainting-based method regularly generates many overlapping objects and cannot place an item behind another.
 Our method, however, has access to multiple views during the iterative process and can thus spread out the object placement more naturally.
-Refer to Figure~\ref{fig:inpaint} for qualitative comparisons.
+Refer to Figure~\ref{fig:inpaint} and the supplementary material for qualitative comparisons that showcase of the importance of leveraging the semantic knowledge in the VLM (i.e., Molmo) to predict asset placement.